King County Comprehensive Plan

 The King County Council assigned its review to its Mobility and Environment Committee which meets on the first and third Tuesdays of the month at 1:30 p.m. in the Council Chambers on the 10th floor of the King County Courthouse.
 This committee will hold Public Hearings and accept written comments from the public.
 The full King County Council has until June 30, 2020, to approve the Final KCCP Mid-Point Update.
 This Update is Proposed Ordinance 2019-0413.

 Although the KCCP can be updated annually, major updates (e.g., Urban Growth Boundary changes, Policy changes, etc.) have been conducted every four years.
 The GMVUAC has conducted in-depth reviews and prepared and submitted detailed comments on such major updates.
-Rather than updating the KCCP every four years, King County decided in late 2018 to conduct such major updates every eight years.
+According to State guidleines, major updates now occur every ten years.
 The Area Council led an effort of multiple unincorporated area councils/associations to provide comments on such changes: UACs’ Cover Letter Proposed Ordinance 2018-0153 Matrix w/ Striker and UACs’ Comparison.
-Since 2016 was the last major update, the next major update will be 2024 with work commencing in early 2023.

 The Area Council has reviewed, prepared detailed comments, and submitted same for every major update to the KCCP since 2004:

 2012: KC Update — 12